What are Regional Workshops?

 The YSEALI Generation: ECommunity! workshop was a tremendous opportunity for youth who have an economic or business background and desire to be at the forefront of economic development and social change to hone their ability to impact not only their communities but also ASEAN as a region.
-Visit the workshop’s website for more information on the workshop.
 Photos

 YSEALI Urban Planning and Smart Growth Workshop